UM-Bridge/benchmarks/docs/source/quickstart.rst

     docker run -it -p 4242:4242 -v ~/tsunami_output:/output linusseelinger/model-exahype-tsunami

+Replace the image name with ``model-exahype-tsunami-arm`` if you use an Arm-based machine.

 Now the model is running, ready to be called by a client.

 Calling the model from Python